 Leucos Cinea Pendant Lamp

-Materials: Hand blown crystal Murano glass.
+Materials: Witch hat style lampshade made of hand blown crystal Murano glass.
 Degrading from clear to white.
-Steel cable.
-White Bakelite parts and socket.
+Steel cable and a spiral electric wire.
+White plastic half round canopy.
+Some plastic and metal parts.
+White Bakelite parts and E27 socket.

 Cord Length: 80 cm / 31.49’’